4GeeksAcademy/master-javascript-programming-exercises/exercises/153-isRotated/README.md

 ## 📝 Instructions:

 1. Is one string a rotated version of another?
+If yes, `isRotated` function should return `true`.

-For example:
+## Example:

 ```js
 String 1: 'hello world'